Hanseatic cities of Holland - beautiful cities in Holland

 The historical sites of Hasselt are less obvious than in Harderwijk or Elburg.
 We meet our guide at the tourist information center in Oude Stadhuis (Map ).

-Renaissance Town Hall - a splendid specimen for Holland's beautiful cities
+Renaissance town hall - a magnificent specimen for Holland's beautiful cities

 Hasselt is located on the Zwarte Water and is connected via this river with the Zwarte Meer.
 The seafarers had access to the IJsselmeer and finally to the North Sea.
 Today Hasselt is inland.
 The Oude Stadhuis is one of the most beautiful buildings in Hasselt with its Renaissance facade.
 Next to it stands the Stephanuskerk, the church of the reformed community of Hasselt.
 We are lucky.
 There are two men leaving the church, who let us in at our request.
 Usually the church is closed.